A14 Cambridge to Huntingdon improvement scheme

 As the local planning authority for that part of the scheme in South Cambridgeshire, we have an enforcement role and powers to ensure that Highways England is doing this satisfactorily.
 (Note: Huntingdonshire District Council is responsible for the northern part of the route which is within Huntingdonshire).

-The Council is working closely with Highways England to investigate concerns as they are raised by local residents and explore whether there are alternative ways of undertaking the works to minimise the impacts on residents (see What is the District Council is Doing?)
+We are working closely with Highways England to investigate concerns as they are raised by local residents and explore whether there are alternative ways of undertaking the works to minimise the impacts on residents.

 Highways England says it is necessary for some works to be undertaken at night and at weekends to minimise disruption to traffic and ensure the safety of road users and workers.
 This involves closing the A14 and/or side roads periodically, usually between the hours of 8pm and 6am.
 When this occurs, clearly signed diversion routes should be into operation by Highways England.